 In this excerpt from his talk, Dr. Hanson explains how we can take advantage of the brain’s natural “plasticity”—it’s ability to change shape over time. gobyg There’s this great line by Ani Tenzin Palmo, an English woman who spent 12 years in a cave in Tibet: “We do not know what a thought is, yet we’re thinking them all the time.”
 It’s true.
 In recent years, though, we have started to better understand the neural bases of states like happiness, gratitude, resilience, love, compassion, and so forth.
 Ultimately, what this can mean is that with proper practice, we can increasingly trick our neural machinery to cultivate positive states of mind.
 But in order to understand how, you need to understand three important facts about the brain.
-Message.
+Fact one: As the brain changes, the mind changes, for better or worse.
+Fact two: As the mind changes, the brain changes.
+1. 2.
+3. Message.
 World Brain: The Idea of a Permanent World Encyclopaedia.
 Contribution to the new Encyclopédie Française, August, 1937 It is probable that the idea of an encyclopaedia may undergo very considerable extension and elaboration in the near future.